hballard/graphql-python-subscriptions/README.md

 #### Methods
 - `publish(self, trigger_name, payload)`: Trigger name is the subscription
   or pubsub channel; payload is the mutation object or message that will end up being passed to the subscription root_value; method called inside of mutation resolve function
 - `subscribe(self, query, operation_name, callback, variables, context,
   format_error, format_response)`: Called by ApolloSubscriptionServer upon
   receiving a new subscription from a websocket.
-Arguments parsed by ApolloSubscriptionServer from graphql subscription query
+Arguments are parsed by ApolloSubscriptionServer from graphql subscription query
 - `unsubscribe(self, sub_id)`: Sub_id is the subscription ID that is being
   tracked by the subscription manager instance -- returned from the